50 Ways to Shrink Your Belly

 Put Your Fork Down Between Bites

 It takes twenty minutes for your stomach to tell your brain that it’s had enough, so if you eat slowly chances are you will consume less and see your belly shrink.
-A study in the Journal of the American Dietetic Association found slow eaters took in 66 fewer calories per meal but compared to their fast-eating peers, they felt like they had eaten more.
-Though 66 calories might not sound like much, cutting that amount out of every meal adds up to a weight loss of more than twenty pounds a year!
+A study in BMJ Open found that slow and normal-speed eaters were less likely to be obese than fast eaters!
 A simple trick to slow your pace: Place your fork down on the plate after each bite.

 Munching on the right snacks throughout the day is one of the best ways to shrink your waistline.
 Need proof?
 According to a recent study, researchers found participants lost significantly more body weight when they incorporated low-sugar, high-protein snacks into their daily food routine.
 Fitting in healthy, high protein snacks (such as a handful of unsalted almonds) helps to maintain blood-sugar levels—which keeps your brain from triggering hunger pangs—and stops your body from indulging in unhealthy foods after what feels like a long day of starvation.